- Assessment of Archaeological Potential / Initial Site Assessment

 Archaeological Core Competencies

-HVCRC Principals and archaeologists have completed single and multi-component pre-contact Phase 3 Data recovery projects, as well as Phase 2 Archaeological investigations of historic properties, Ground Penetrating Radar (GPR) guided investigations and Native American Burial re-interment.
+HVCRC archaeologists have completed single and multi-component pre-contact Phase 3 Data recovery projects, as well as Phase 2 Archaeological investigations of historic properties, Ground Penetrating Radar (GPR) guided investigations and Native American Burial re-interment.
 In urban locations the HVCRC staff have completed monitoring projects with significant subsurface impacts.
 These monitoring projects involved the daily observation of excavations for the reconstruction of water and gas lines.